-When you receive a return email message, you may submit this along with your application to the EBIT Ethics Committee.
+When you receive a return email message, you may submit this online long with your application to the EBIT Ethics Committee.

-If any of the above is not submitted (where required), your application will be delayed for at least a month (one application round).
+If any of the above is not submitted (where required), your application will be delayed for at least one application round (around 5 weeks).

 The deadlines for submission are given below.